deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

    > Note that `--min-version` parameter will be ignored if you specify version above current rock-solid channel.

-   It is also possible to download only one specific Deckhouse release by using the `--release=X.Y.Z` flag.
+   You can also pull a single specific Deckhouse release by using the `--release=X.Y.Z` flag.
-   In this case, release channels will not be used and only one specific release will be downloaded.
+   In this case, no release channels will be used and only one specific release will be pulled.

    > The simultaneous use of the `--min-version` and `--release` flags is not supported.